vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

 };
 ```

-Server will be correctly updating configuration based on the store cookie's value since now.
-Below, I will show you how to approach updating of client-side configuration.
+The server will be correctly updating configuration based on the store cookie's value now.
+Below, I will show you how to approach updating the client-side configuration.

 ## Modifying front-end configuration